TheHellSite/archlinux_lxc/README.md

 # Things to know about Arch Linux LXCs on Proxmox

-1. Arch Linux LXCs need nesting enabled in order for networking to function properly.
+1. Arch Linux LXCs need to have "nesting=enabled" in order for networking to function properly.

 <br />
 <br />